 It has happened to me a few times, all of a sudden needing cool whip for a dessert but all I’ve got was a hard icy block.
-The frustration was REAL, but thank god because over time I managed to try out a few different ways of thawing cool whip and eventually found a few that’s worked like a charm.
+The frustration was REAL, but thank god because over time I managed to try out a few different ways to quickly thaw cool whip and eventually found a few that worked like a charm.

 In this article, I will show you four simple ways you can thaw your Cool Whip and what you need to keep in mind when doing so.

 Now keep reading and watch me whip 😉